Scrotal Swelling in Children

 Zipper entrapment.
 If part of the scrotum, foreskin, or penis gets caught in a zipper, it can cause immediate, agonizing pain.
 Emergency room doctors commonly treat both pain and injury while freeing the entrapped tissue.

 Other causes.
 Less common causes of painful swelling include other injuries, allergic reactions, and insect bites.
 Schönlein-Henoch purpura is a condition that may cause painful scrotal swelling in young boys along with rash, joint pain, stomach pain, and blood in the urine; its cause is unknown.

 Diagnosis and treatment of scrotal swelling

-Any scrotal swelling needs to be examined by your child's doctor.
+Any scrotal swelling needs to be examined by your child's health care provider.
 The diagnosis begins with taking a medical history and asking about when the swelling started and how painful it is.
 A physical examination will include an examination of the belly, the scrotum, and the testicles.

-In almost all cases, the doctor will request a urine sample to look for signs of infection.
+In almost all cases, your child's health care provider will request a urine sample to look for signs of infection.
 The medical team may also do an ultrasound exam, which involves taking pictures of the structures inside the scrotum by using sound waves.